Last Updated on February 17, 2023

 What should I feed my betta fish?

-If you’re betta fish won’t eat, try to feed them freeze dried or frozen bloodworms.
+If your betta fish don’t eat, try to feed them freeze-dried or frozen bloodworms.
 Brine shrimp, mosquito larvae, and fruit flies are also excellent food choices.

-Betta pellets are especially made for them and are packed with the right amount of protein to keep your betta healthy.
+Betta pellets are specially made for them and are packed with the right amount of protein to keep your betta healthy.

-Try not to give them too much fish flakes as they lack nutrients that your betta needs.
+Try not to give them too much fish flakes as they lack the nutrients your betta needs.
 Fish flakes should be your last option.

 Betta fish not eating: Final thoughts

-Now that you have a better understanding of your betta’s behavior and eating pattern, it is now time to take the necessary actions needed.
-Do further research and remember to not panic so you can give the best assistance needed by your betta fish.
+Do further research and remember not to panic so you can give the best assistance needed by your betta fish.